 This artist hails originally from the Southside and Westside barrios of San Antonio, Tejas.
 She received her B.A. in Drama from the University of Dallas, and an M.A. in Drama from Stanford University.
 But her formidable theater training is also deeply rooted in the drama and comedy found in her MeXicana childhood household.
 Her cultural and political formations are greatly influenced by the radical writings, arte and teachings of queer womyn and feminists of color.
 She works for her ancestors, for those she loves today, and for the future generations-- who will hopefully inherit a more just and conscious world.

-As a theater producer and director, Adelina has collaborated on over 50 productions/workshop productions/ or staged readings.
-During her short tenure at Cara Mia Theatre Co. (where she served as founding Artistic Director along with founding Managing Director, Eliberto Gonzalez), she produced and directed the company's inaugural play: Shadow of a Man by Cherríe Moraga.
+As a theater producer and director, Adelina has collaborated on over 80 productions/workshop productions/ or staged readings.
+During her tenure at Cara Mia Theatre Co. (where she served as founding Artistic Director along with founding Managing Director, Eliberto Gonzalez), she produced and directed the company's inaugural play: Shadow of a Man by Cherríe Moraga.
 A year later, she produced and directed Milcha Sánchez Scott's Latina.
-Eventually, Adelina would return to direct Moraga's The Hungry Woman: A Mexican Medea, a production that would garner her Best Theater Director (Dallas Observer), one of the top ten Best Productions of the Year (Dallas Morning News) and a Best Actor nomination (Leon-Rabin Awards).
-This play was also later co-produced with Celebration Theatre and listed as one of the top ten productions of the year by Frontiers Magazine.
+Eventually, Adelina would return to direct Moraga's The Hungry Woman: A Mexican Medea, a production that would garner her Best Theater Director and listing as one of the top ten Best Productions of the Year (Dallas Morning News, Tom Sime) and a Best Actor nomination (Leon-Rabin Awards).
+This play was also later co-produced with Celebration Theatre and listed as one of the top ten productions of the year by Frontiers Magazine's Les Spindle.
 It was finally presented at Stanford University in 2005 in a fully realized production visualized by Celia Herrera Rodríguez, co-directed by Moraga and Adelina (who also reprised the role of Luna).

 The collaborations between Moraga, Herrera y Rodríguez and Adelina resumed in 2010.
-Through a NALAC supported mentorship grant a co-production between cihuatl productions and Breath of Fire Latina Theater Ensemble presented Moraga's Digging Up the Dirt.
+Through a NALAC supported mentorship grant, a co-production between cihuatl productions and Breath of Fire Latina Theater Ensemble presented Moraga's Digging Up the Dirt.
 Again, Adelina co-directed and in this production she originated the role of the Poet.
 In 2012, cihuatl productions helped realize the ambitious multi-media project: New Fire: To Put Things Right Again.
-This collaborative work played to over 3,000 people at Brava Theater Center in San Francisco.
+This collaborative work played to over 3,000 audience members at Brava Theater Center in San Francisco.

 Copyright 2012 Adelina Anthony.